mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ~~~~

 The "tcpls_token" extension is used by the server to provide a token to the
 client during the TLS handshake.
-When receiving a ServerHello with this
+When receiving this
 extension, the client associates the token value as the first token of the TCPLS
 session, i.e. with a sequence number of 1.
 The server MUST NOT send this
-extension in its ServerHello when the corresponding ClientHello contains
+extension when the corresponding ClientHello contains
 a "tcpls_join" extension.

 ## TCPLS Frames